 Best of all, your child will take home their hardware allowing them to program, prototype, and engineer even after camp!
 All products are provided by SparkFun, who creates and distributes circuit boards, sensors, and hardware for professionals, educators, and students alike.

 What are you waiting for?
 Click any of the links above for more detailed information on the courses, and to find locations near you.
 Still not sure if electrical engineering will capture the imagination of your child?
-Head over to our courses page to see the over sixty course offerings your child can explore this summer.
+Learn more about the benefits of engineering camps or over to our lineup of sixty course offerings your child can explore this summer.
 Better hurry, seats sell out fast!